Table of Contents

 Now they can be financially rewarded for being a first-mover on the sustainability front.

 Not only will owners be saving money, they’ll be cutting back their carbon footprint.
 Owners will want to highlight these building features when advertising their properties.
-Especially given how important sustainability is to the next generation of younger renters.
+This is especially true given how important sustainability is to the next generation of younger renters.

 The IRA provides financial incentives that allows owners to create more sustainable properties.